jefwagner/C-Lessons/Lesson-01/Readme.md

 For the first caveat, you have to be careful about division with integer types.
 Intergers are not closed under division, when you divide two integers you get both a quotient and a remainder.
 For integer types, the division operator gives only the quotient. (*Note: The modulo operator (`%`) gives the remainder.*) The second caveat is what happens when the values go out of the ranges listed above.
 This is undefined behavior according to the C language standard, which means that it is up to the compiler writers to determine what happens and can change from compiler to compiler, or even computer to computer.
 It is important to make sure that your programs do not rely on the non-standard behavior.

+The next thing to understand is how C behaves when you mix types.
+There are several ways types can be mixed, either through assignment, through arithmatic, or through comparisons.
 ```c
   int a = 1/3 /* 0 */
 ```